Nigerian Literary Community Awaits World Poetry Day

 Sponsored by Providus Bank since 2020 under its CSR initiative, the 6th Providus Bank World Poetry Day is curated by Jahman Anikulapo for the Culture Advocates Caucus (CAC), with a nod from Nobel Laureate, Prof. Wole Soyinka, who is a former UNESCO Goodwill Ambassador.

-It highlights reading, performing, writing, publishing, and teaching of poetry throughout the world.

-Christened, ‘ProvidusBank World Poetry Day Café: An Evening with Wole Soyinka,’ the past editions of the event have explored themes relating to humanity’s existential concerns, among them preservation of the environment, education, youth and female empowerment, migration and socio-cultural pluralism.
+Christened ‘ProvidusBank World Poetry Day Café: An Evening with Wole Soyinka’, the past editions of this event have explored themes relating to humanity’s existential concerns, among them preservation of the environment, education, youths and female empowerment. migration and socio-cultural pluralism.

 The theme is also in the context of the ongoing UN Anniversary for Enslaved Peoples and Reparatory Justice.

-The 2025 edition is scheduled to hold on Friday, March 21 at the Terra Kulture Arena, Tiamiyu Savage Street, Victoria Island, Lagos and will feature among other items, poetry reading, performances, workshops, and a reception for guests.
+The 2025 edition is scheduled to hold on March 21 at the Terra Kulture Arena, Tiamiyu Savage Street, Victoria Island in Lagos, and will feature among other items, poetry reading, performances, workshops, and a reception for guests.

-The invitation of the Republic of Cuba as ‘Special Guest-Nation’ for the 2025 edition, as advised by Prof. Soyinka, the patron of the project, is singularly apt at a time of the 30th Anniversary of UNESCO’s Programme, ‘The Routes of Enslaved Peoples: Resistance, Liberty and Heritage,’ a conference that will hold on March 25, 2025 in the USA.
+The invitation of the Republic of Cuba as ‘Special Guest-Nation’ for the 2025 edition, as advised by Professor Soyinka, the patron of the project, is singularly apt at a time of the 30th anniversary of UNESCO’s programme, ‘The Routes of Enslaved Peoples: Resistance, Liberty and Heritage’, a conference that will hold on March 25, 2025, in the USA.

-Comprising a 15-man team accompanied by some senior government officials, led by Alpidio Alonso Grau, the republic’s Minister of Culture, the Cuban delegation will have their first presentation in Lagos on March 21, 2025, which is the main day of the World Poetry Day.

 Additionally, five Nigerian poets have been selected to headline the edition, and would be joined by four poets from Cuba.

-Commenting on the rationale for the choice, Jahman Anikulapo, the curator, Providus Bank Poetry Café, said that the Nigerian poets were chosen based on their varied styles of presentation that would expose the visitors and the guests to a rich taste of poetry delivery, performance techniques in Nigeria.
+Commenting on the rationale for the choice, Jahman Anikulapo, the curator of Providus Bank Poetry Café, said that the Nigerian poets were chosen based on their varied styles of presentation that would expose the visitors and the guests to a rich taste of poetry delivery, performance techniques in Nigeria.

 “Since the Cuban guests are mainly presenting contents rooted in their performance culture and heritage, the choice of the local poets has been carefully made such that the guests would have a variety of Nigerian cultural contents, even as they stay faithful to the theme of the festival,” Anikulapo said.